sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dusk-mongo-reference/exercises.md

 1. Add another model to your code to create a multi-tiered structure.
 1. Incorporate both embedded and referenced models.
-1. Add a Tag model to your Mircoblog app and reference them in your posts.

 ### Tips: